HappieEE123/Project_310/README.md

  - Home
   - The Home page is the landing page that the users will first see when they go on the app.
 This is also where the global feed is to see user posts
  - Login
-  - This is the login page where users can login or sign up a new account
+  - This is the login page where users can login or sign up a new account, with a forgot password option.

 Themes:
  - To prevent redundant code, we have a class where we have all our themes (i.e. colours) that we can easily access from other classes